mulesoft/api-console/docs/api-components.md

 ```

 Both `api-documentation` and `api-request-panel` support the same API property: `handle-navigation-events`.
-It enables both elements to listen for navigation events dispatched by `api-navigation` and update
+It enables elements to listen for navigation events dispatched by `api-navigation` and update
 the view automatically.
 If for any reason you would like to do it manually observe the
 `api-navigation-selection-changed` event and update the state of the components: